 The earth is home to an enormously diverse range of species.
 Biologists not only try to explain the origins of this diversity, but also investigate how organisms function at the molecular, cellular, organismal, population and ecosystem levels.
-Over the last decade new analytical tools have provided novel ways to do this, and as a Biology major at Clark you can be an active part of this process.
-In addition to hands-on learning about living systems during coursework, you will have an opportunity to investigate them for yourself through independent research with faculty, internships, and/or LEEP projects.
+Over the last decade new analytical tools have provided novel ways to do this, and as a biology major at Clark you can be an active part of this process.
+In addition to hands-on learning about living systems during coursework, you will have an opportunity to investigate them for yourself through independent research with faculty, internships, and other experiential learning opportunities.

 Why Study Biology at Clark?